Article By: Shaun Katz ‡ Edited By: Leanne Ridgeway

-Despite what the history books tell us, the 80’s wasn’t all about MTV and men in pink slacks.
-Under the smiley faced conservatism, something odd and esoteric was brewing.
+Despite what the history books tell us, the ’80s weren’t all about MTV and men in pink slacks.
+Under the smiley-faced conservatism, something odd and esoteric was brewing.

 In Australia, the Scientists and the Birthday Party heralded their arrival, along with vicious acts from around U.K. and Europe, such as Einstürzende Neubauten and Napalm Death.
-An endless list of unprecedented and inspiring bands were revolting against mainstream normalcy, with an endless approach of sounds and styles.
+An endless list of unprecedented and inspiring bands was revolting against mainstream normalcy, with an endless approach to sounds and styles.

 As a nod to my favourite 80’s underground artists, who broke their backs and blazed trails.
 I’ve selected 15 of my favourite records, in order of release dates:

 The Gun Club – Fire Of Love (1981, Ruby Records)

 The manic genius of Jeffrey Lee Pierce howls out to the souls of preachers who succumbed to temptation, to the bluesmen who boarded those ghosts trains and never returned.
 ‘Fire Of Love’ is an unsettling, campfire tale about the roots of the American experience – and essential listening for any student of music.

 Technically not an album, but just the finest collection of Hardcore music courtesy of B.F.’s pre-Rollins vocalists.
 For those who tell you punk died after ’83, this would be its epitaph.